 Under McCombs, the Seawolves were 11-3 in the new Island Federal Credit Union Arena, including a 68-64 home victory over America East champion Albany.

 McCombs squad is not only excelling on the court, but in the classroom as well.
-Her 2014-15 team earned the NCAA Public Recognition Award, given to programs that score in the top 10% in Academic Progress Rate (APR) in their respective sports.
+Her 2014-15 and 16-17 teams earned the NCAA Public Recognition Award, given to programs that score in the top 10% in Academic Progress Rate (APR) in their respective sports.
 Two players also earned America East All-Academic Team selections.